dvalenciar/robotic_arm_environment/README.md

 </h1>

+## Note:
+I will take this project again very soon;  the idea is to use state-of-the-art RL algorithms.
+Also, move to the new gazebo and the latest ROS version.
+Please let me know if you want to collaborate.

 ## General Overview

 This repository includes: First, how to simulate a 6DoF Robotic Arm **from scratch** using **GAZEBO** and **ROS2**.
 Second, it provides a custom **Reinforcement Learning Environment** where you can test the Robotic Arm with your RL algorithms.
 Finally, we test the simulation and environment with a reacher target task, using RL and the 6DoF Robotic Arm with a visual target point.